Healx raises $56M Series B to use AI to find treatments for rare diseases – TechCrunch

 Healx, a Cambridge, U.K.-based startup using AI to help discover new treatments for rare diseases, has raised $56 million in Series B funding.

 Leading the round is London-base VC firm Atomico, with participation by Intel Capital, Global Brain and btov Partners.
-All previous investors, including Balderton Capital, Amadeus Capital Partners, and Jonathan Milner have also followed on.
+All previous investors, including Balderton Capital, Amadeus Capital Partners and Jonathan Milner, also followed on.

 In addition, Guilliams says that Healx’s technology is data-driven and “hypothesis-free,” which is very different from traditional target-based drug discovery.
 “We are able to predict drug combinations and translate them very fast in the clinic… [and] we work extremely closely with patient groups, as strategic partners and disease experts,” he adds.